 In a series of LinkedIn Influencer blog posts, Humana President and CEO Bruce Broussard shares insights and ideas about the future of health care and discusses the importance of working together to improve the health-care system as well as our own health and well-being.
-His latest — 5 Lessons from Davos — is reprinted below.
+His latest — Leadership Lessons: Getting Lost Can Be a Good Thing — is reprinted below.
 To see all of his blog posts, click here.

 Read Full Article